directus-labs/guest-authoring/copy-this-template-directory/index.md

 &nbsp;

-## Setup in Directus side
+## Setup on Directus side
-Directus collection (_collection1_ in this sample project) have these fields:
+Directus collection (_collection1_ in this sample project) has these fields:

-`calendar_event_id` - type text, where google calendar event id will be saved (automatically)
+`calendar_event_id` - type text, where Google calendar event id will be saved (automatically)

-`calendar_event_start` - type timestamp, where event start date is
+`calendar_event_start` - type timestamp, where the event start date is

-`calendar_event_end` - type timestamp, where event end date is
+`calendar_event_end` - type timestamp, where the event end date is

-`name` - type text, where event title is
+`name` - type text, where the event title is

 `description` - type text, where event description is

-> `timestamp` type is available when field is created in Advanced Mode.
+> `timestamp` type is available when the field is created in Advanced Mode.
 Could be Datetime type used instead?
-It might work, but since it doesn't have timezone info, you must ensure that your Directus and Google Calendar have same timezone setting.
+It might work, but since it doesn't have timezone info, you must ensure that your Directus and Google Calendar have the same timezone setting.

-These fields are required, names could be changed, types should not be changed
+These fields are required, names could be changed, just ensure that you reflect these changes in the Google Spreadsheet Config

 &nbsp;

-In the Flows we will use [environment variables](https://docs.directus.io/self-hosted/config-options.html).
+In the Flows, we will use [environment variables](https://docs.directus.io/self-hosted/config-options.html).
 Please add these two environment variables:

 `GCALENDARHOOKSECRET=supersecretpass`

 `GCALENDARHOOKURL=https://script.google.com/macros/s/xxxx/exec`

-First is the secret word our Flows will use to check that incoming data is from our trusted script, and second is the actual URL of published google apps script, you will acquire it later.
-In order to Flows to have access to variables, they need to be listed in another variable:
+First is the secret word our Flows will use to check that incoming data is from our trusted script, and the second is the actual URL of the published google apps script, you will acquire it later.
+In order for Flows to have access to variables, they need to be listed in another variable:

 `FLOWS_ENV_ALLOW_LIST=GCALENDARHOOKSECRET,GCALENDARHOOKURL`

 &nbsp;

-**now a Flows.**
+**Now a Flows.**

 There are 4 Flows.
-For each Flow I'll show overview picture and then each node screen with config also as text, so you can copy-paste it.
+For each Flow I'll show an overview picture and then each node screen with config also as text, so you can copy-paste it.

 &nbsp;

 ### Flow "Google Calendar event Proxy"

-As I mentioned - it's not very straightforward to organize stream of updates from Google Calendar with Google Apps Script.
+As I mentioned - it's not very straightforward to organize a stream of updates from Google Calendar with Google Apps Script.
-We will use [push notifications](https://developers.google.com/calendar/api/guides/push) that will call our published Google Apps Script when there is changes in calendar.
-The catch though, these push notifications provide data within Header but for incoming requests Google Apps Script can't read headers, only body.
-That's why we will use Directus Flow as simple proxy, it's webhook url will be registered as address for push notifications, it will receive data, save header as body and sent it to our published Google Apps Script.
+We will use [push notifications](https://developers.google.com/calendar/api/guides/push) that will call our published Google Apps Script when there are changes in the calendar.
+The catch though, these push notifications provide data within Header but for incoming requests, Google Apps Script can't read headers, only the body.
+That's why we will use Directus Flow as a simple proxy, it's webhook URL will be registered as the address for push notifications, it will receive data, save the header as a body, and send it to our published Google Apps Script.

 ![whole flow](/copy-this-template-directory/directus_flow_1_full_.png "whole flow")